sadanandpai/git-guide/README.md

 <br>

-### 14. When I am trying to push my changes after commit, getting a rejected message.
+### 14. I have created single or multiple commits.
+When I am trying to push my changes, getting a rejected message.
 I am stuck!!!

 The rejection could be because the remote branch might be ahead of the local branch.
 Different techniques can be used here to achieve sync.